shevelidze/easy-rest/README.md

 });
 ```

 For processing queries, EasyRest.Instance has a method [processQuery](#process-query).
 It take as arguments, query array (for request with a path `/foo/bar/1`, for example, it will be `['foo', 'bar', '1']`), HTTP method and body object.
-The easiest way, use JSON for body and than just convert it to an object, but you are free to use any other way.
+The easiest way, use JSON for the body and than just convert it to an object, but you are free to use any other way.

 When you get a request you have to call this method.